Weeding together

 You can also opt to simply miss that week, but it is best if you let us know.

-If you miss a pick-up and don’t let us know before hand: We are sorry but that means you have missed the week.
+If you miss a pick-up and don’t let us know before hand: We’re sorry but that means you have missed the week.
 We try to be efficient, and the CSA model is probably the least wasteful agricultural distribution system.
 But a garden is not a warehouse.
 What is left over at the end of a pick-up we either try to sell at the last minute, or bring it home and eat it.
 Fresh produce cannot, for the most part, be stored for later sale or consumption, so what isn’t used within a week is usually composted.
 This isn’t waste, but it is a labour intensive way to make compost.

 What if I don’t like or don’t want a particular item?
 There are a few options.
 First, give it a good try!!
 Often, if you haven’t liked a vegetable in the form you grew up with (overcooked or weeks old from the grocery store shelf), eating it fresh from a Biodynamic garden has changed many people’s (including kid’s) tastes.